pixie-io/pixie-demos/README.md

 ## [otel-collector](https://github.com/pixie-io/pixie-demos/tree/main/otel-collector)

-Example deployment of a basic OpenTelemetry collector which ouputs the metrics it receives to its logs.
+Example deployment of a basic OpenTelemetry collector which outputs the metrics it receives to its logs.

 ## [react-table](https://github.com/pixie-io/pixie-demos/tree/main/react-table)